Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Introduction

 \subsection{Acknowledgements}

-The author thanks Mario Bonk for many important comments, insights, and suggestions and, generally, for introducing him to hyperbolic and quasiconformal geometry.
-He is grateful to Ursula Hamenst\"adt and Peter Ha\"issinsky for helpful conversations during the IPAM workshop ``Interactions Between Analysis and Geometry".
+The author thanks Mario Bonk for many important insights and suggestions, and, generally, for introducing him to the wonderful relationship between hyperbolic and quasiconformal geometry.
+He is grateful to Ursula Hamenst\"adt and Peter Ha\"issinsky for helpful conversations during the IPAM workshop ``Interactions Between Analysis and Geometry."
 He also thanks Qian Yin and Humberto Silva Naves for useful discussions during the initial stages of this project.